mametur/hyf-students/project-planning/backlog.md

 - [ ] As a user I want to see buttons where I can query HYF classes so that I can get to know students =>Mamé
 - [ ] As a user I want to query students by name so that I can see one student information in alphabetical =>Gelila
   - _show student's name,lastName,class and modules_
-- [ ] As a user I want to see all students so that I can see all students at sime time in alphabetical=>Miroslav
+- [ ] As a user I want to see all students so that I can see all students at same time in alphabetical=>Miroslav
   - _show student's name,lastName,class and modules_
 - [ ] As a user I want to query by class name so that I can see which students are in that class in alphabetical=>Alex
   - _show student's name,lastName_